 - Get some sunshine if you can (else vitamin D3 if your levels are low).
 For the proper functioning of your immune system, vitamin D is essential.
 Low levels of vitamin D can leave you susceptible to disease and infections.
 In fact, it’s associated with an increased risk of respiratory diseases.
-If you can’t get out in the sunshine or haven’t spent much time outdoors, you might like to ask your healthcare provider about supplementing with vitamin D3.
+If you can’t get out in the sunshine or haven’t spent much time outdoors, ask your healthcare provider about supplementing with vitamin D3.

 What about taking medication when I am pregnant and have Covid-19?

 Any medication you’re currently taking during pregnancy should already be discussed with your care provider.
 If you have Covid-19 and are pregnant, your care provider will advise you about appropriate and safe treatment.

 Initially there were concerns that ibuprofen to treat symptoms of Covid-19 could increase the severity of the disease.
 Research since has shown that for people who have no problems using non-steroidal anti-inflammatories, using ibuprofen for mild cases of Covid-19 is a safe option.